pinztrek/harden_meshtasticd/README.md

 | `-r` | `--readonly` | None | (Future) Configures the root filesystem to be read-only if supported. |
 | `-h` | `--help` | None | Displays a help message with usage instructions and exits. |

+# Notes and caveats
+* --sanemesh and similar will not work if no radio is installed
+* The script is intended to be run just once.
+I've attempted to skip any sections damaged by a 2nd run, but it has not been extensively tested
+* While the majority of streaming disk activity for subsystems like meshtasticd have been moved to ram and zram, some disk writes do still occur on the root FS.
+This is OK for EEMC based systems, but microSD will still have a finite life if run 7x24 for years.
+The longterm answer is having a read only root FS, which is in progress but not released yet.

 # Acknowledgements
 Initial experience with pi-star on multiple DMR repeaters, and also AllstarLink 3 on repeaters led to understanding the approach they used.
 Both projects directly influenced this project's design, and some code fragments were utilzed from ASL3.